 If you are keeping your old appliances, we recommend that you have them moved away from or out of the space to avoid any damage or materials getting on them.
 If you are getting new appliances, we recommend that they are coordinated and delivered/installed after your project is completed by the company you purchased them from.
 A crucial detail to remember: make sure that you know the dimensions of the space where the appliances will go so that you order the correct sizes.
 If you are changing the layout of your kitchen, this is even more important, as the size of that space may change from what it was previously.

-We know how stressful and overwhelming the kitchen remodeling process can be, especially projects that take more than a few days to complete.
-Kitchen Magic strives to provide you with all the tools and knowledge to prepare for this undertaking so that you feel equipped with a plan.
+We know how disruptive and overwhelming the kitchen remodeling process can be, especially projects that take more than a few days to complete.
+That’s why Kitchen Magic strives to provide you with all the tools and knowledge necessary so you have a plan in place.
 If you want to know more about what to expect during your installation, read What is Cabinet Refacing, Facing the Tough Questions.

 For more planning advice, check out these related articles: